Crunch-io/ta-da/content/dev/features/customize-export-settings.md

 * Show more than one measure (percentages, counts, indices, Z-scores, population estimates) at once, or

-* Have additional elements or measures included in your exports, such as t-tests, column-wise comparison letters (ABCD), standard deviations, standard errors etc., or
+* Have additional elements or measures included in your exports, such as pairwise comparison letters (ABCD), standard deviations, standard errors, etc., or

 * Control the appearance of the output by changing the number of decimal places or the location of the Base rows etc.